djradon/public-notes/ar.otherlife.the-freedom-specificity-tradeoff.md

 ---
 id: wqujnzxzqplvzhfnjqa1sg9
 title: The Freedom-Specificity Tradeoff
-desc: 'if you become popular for a specific thing, you can't do other things'
+desc: 'if you become popular for a specific thing, you cant do other things'
 updated: 1653488985442
 created: 1653488378485
 ---